Appalachian Studies is a multidisciplinary program examining various aspects of Appalachia:

 - the experiences,

 - even comparison with other highland regions around the world.

 Appalachian Studies Minor and Major

 An Appalachian Studies minor is available and will complement and enrich any major program at the College.
-Berea students may also pursue an Independent Major in Appalachian Studies under the guidance of the Appalachian Studies Director, Dr. Chris Green.
+Berea students may also pursue an Independent Major in Appalachian Studies.
+This falls under the guidance of the Appalachian Studies Director, Dr. Chris Green.

 The Loyal Jones Appalachian Center

-Visit the site of the Loyal Jones Appalachian Center, or better yet, stop in to talk to us, and learn much more of Berea’s commitment, curriculum, and programs related to Appalachia.
+Visit the site of the Loyal Jones Appalachian Center.
+Better yet, stop in to talk to us.
+Learn much more of Berea’s commitment, curriculum and programs related to Appalachia.